Allison Bailey » Members

 - Arctic copepods

-- The role of adaptation in allowing populations to cope with environmental change, especially the balance between plasticity and directional selection
+- The role of acclimatization and adaptation in allowing populations to cope with environmental change

 - The role of lipid storage in the life cycles of Arctic Calanus spp.